HAVE A GO AT OLYMPIC SPORTS

 Matt competed at the 2010 Commonwealth Games where he advanced to the semi-finals but lost to no.1 seed Somdev Devvarman 3–6, 1–6, before finishing with a bronze medal.

-In grand slam tournaments, Matt showcased his prowess in doubles, claiming titles in mixed doubles at the 2013 Australian Open alongside Jarmila Gajdošová, and in men's doubles, winning the 2022 Wimbledon Championships with Max Purcell and the 2024 Australian Open with Rohan Bopanna.
+Matt has showcased his prowess in doubles, claiming grand slam titles in the mixed doubles at the 2013 Australian Open alongside Jarmila Gajdošová (SLO), in the 2022 men's doubles at Wimbledon with Max Purcell (AUS) and at the 2024 Australian Open with Rohan Bopanna (IND).

-In singles, he achieved a runner-up finish at the 2017 Hall of Fame Championships and reached the third round of the 2018 Wimbledon Championships, peaking at world no.39 in singles ranking in October 2018.
+In singles he was runner-up at the 2017 Hall of Fame Championships and reached the third round of the 2018 Wimbledon Championships, peaking at world no.39 in singles ranking in October 2018.

 Matt also reached the men’s doubles finals at the 2022 Australian Open and the 2023 US Open with Max and Rohan respectively.